denk0403/denk0403.github.io/_posts/2023-6-2-scroll-animations.md

     }
     ```

-5. Lastly, to prevent visual glitches at the end of the animation, change the `animation-fill-mode` to `forwards`.
+5. Lastly, to prevent the visual glitches at the end of the animation caused by styles resetting, change the [`animation-fill-mode`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode) to `forwards`.

     ```css
     #car {